stratosreppas/IDLab-Gent-Internship/README.md

 <br><br><b>Predictions</b>,  where we added predictions of certain metrics in the agent's observation space
 <br><br><b>Stable</b>, which is the version of the project developed in the gym-hpa paper (with some modifications).

+<i>UPDATE:</i> The paper is now published in the Journal of Network and Computer Applications: https://doi.org/10.1016/j.jnca.2024.104067
+The official code of the paper is here: https://github.com/jpedro1992/gwydion